kevinboone/tonegen/README.md

 `tonegen` this way, except the memory limit of the host system.
 However, bear in mind that `tonegen` won't start to produce output until the script sending data has completed.
-The method can't reliably be used, for example, to make sounds as arbitrary times.
+The method can't reliably be used, for example, to make sounds at arbitrary times.

 ## Legal and copyright

-`tonegen` is copyright (c)2015-202 Kevin Boone, and distributed under the terms of the GNU Public Licence, v3.0.
+`tonegen` is copyright (c)2015-2024 Kevin Boone, and distributed under the terms of the GNU Public Licence, v3.0.
 Essentiially, you may do whatever you like with this software, provided the original author continues